Sport in Spain: Water polo

 The Spain men's national water polo team is no stranger to the world's elite of this sport.
 The 1990s were a particularly successful decade for the Spanish team.
 Major achievements included a Silver medal at the 1992 Olympics and its greatest performance to date, winning the gold medal at the 1996 Olympics.

 Other remarkable performances include winning the gold medal at the 1998 World Aquatics Championships and, again, at the 2001 edition.
 They also took Silver at the 2009 FINA World Championships in Rome.
 Before that, Spain had taken Silver at the 1991 edition and then again at the 1994 World Aquatics Championships.

 Roller hockey (Quad)

 Roller hockey (Quad) is played by professional athletes.
 The Spain national team has won the World Championship 14 times with 12 second places and 7 third places and also won the European Championship 14 times with 15 second places and 5 third places.
 The Spanish teams as FC Barcelona, Reus Deportiu, Igualada HC and HC Liceo La Coruña has won the European Clubs Cup in 44 editions, losing only in 7.

 Beach volleyball

 Spain featured national teams in beach volleyball that competed in the women's and men's section at the 2018–2020 CEV Beach Volleyball Continental Cup.

-American Football

-The Liga Nacional de Fútbol Americano is the top level league in Spain and was first founded in 1988.
-It is divided into level of A,B,C, and regional divisions with A the top league.